pro-series-tech/serverless-full-stack-engineering/README.md

 Give a <img alt="logo" width="30" src="https://proseries-assets.s3.amazonaws.com/star.png"> if this project helped you!

-If you are planning to use this project to your startup or commercial project, please consider to support ProSeries by becoming a patreon.
+If you are planning to use this project for your startup or commercial project, please consider supporting ProSeries by becoming a Patreon.
 It will greatly help us develop more valuable content.

 <a href="https://www.patreon.com/proseries">
   <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160"></a>